๐Ÿ•ต๏ธCrime and Human Development

 Why This Matters

-Criminal behavior doesn't emerge from a single cause—it develops through a complex web of biological, psychological, and social influences that accumulate across a person's lifespan.
+Criminal behavior doesn't emerge from a single cause.
+It develops through a complex web of biological, psychological, and social influences that accumulate across a person's lifespan.
 Understanding risk factors is central to the Crime and Human Development framework because it reveals how developmental trajectories, social learning, strain theory, and biosocial interactions combine to increase or decrease the likelihood of offending.
 You're being tested on your ability to identify not just what these risk factors are, but how they operate and interact with each other.

 Individual-Level Factors: The Person

-These risk factors operate within the individual—whether biological, psychological, or behavioral.
+These risk factors operate within the individual, whether biological, psychological, or behavioral.
 Self-control theory and biosocial criminology help explain why some people are more vulnerable to criminal behavior regardless of their environment.

 Impulsivity and Poor Self-Control

-• Emotional dysregulation leads to conflicts escalating into aggression, particularly in high-stress situations
+• Emotional dysregulation leads to conflicts escalating into aggression, particularly in high-stress situations where someone can't pause and think before reacting

 Genetic Predisposition

-• Heritability studies suggest 40-60% of variance in antisocial behavior has genetic components—but genes are not destiny
+Heritability studies (twin and adoption research) suggest that 40โ€“60% of the variance in antisocial behavior has genetic components.
+That said, genes are not destiny.
+They create predispositions that only manifest under certain environmental conditions.

 Low Intelligence or Cognitive Deficits